rislab/pytorchviz/README.md

 ![labelled](test/test_label_args.png)

 ### Labeling a return value
-Example of labelling an return value.
+Example of labeling an return value.
 When both the args and return values are labelled, a subgraph for that function will automatically be created.

 See `test/test_labels.py::test_label_args_rets`.